 The grant will not cover employer’s NIC and the minimum automatic enrolment employer pension contributions for claim periods starting from 1 August 2020.

-From August 2020, employers had been asked to contribute towards their furloughed employees’ salaries, ensuring that each one continues receiving 80% of their wages, while the Government’s support to cover such percentage has lowered.
-Employers’ contribution increase gradually month over month until October:
+From July 2021, employers will be asked to contribute towards their furloughed employees’ salaries, ensuring that each one continues receiving 80% of their wages, while the Government’s support to cover such percentage is lowered.
+Employers’ contribution increase gradually until September 2021:

-- In August, employers will be required to pay for the National Insurance and minimum pension contributions for their furloughed employees.
+- Until June 2021, employers will be required to pay for the National Insurance and minimum pension contributions for their furloughed employees.
 The Government will still pay 80% of their wages up to £2,500.

-- In October, the employers’ contributions to their furloughed workers’ wages will increase to 20%, while the Government will still provide 60%, up to £1,875.
+- In August and September 2021, the employers’ contributions to their furloughed workers’ wages will increase to 20%, while the Government will still provide 60%, up to £1,875.

 On 20 April 2020, HMRC opened its portal to make a claim under the CJRS.
 In the video below, we take you through each of the steps of making a claim.